Why go on a Gap Year?

 Before you leave, check what is and is not acceptable in the country you are visiting.
 For example, more modest dress in Middle Eastern or Asian countries, especially in religious buildings.
 Research the customs and traditions as to not offend the locals, i.e. some British hand gestures mean something entirely different in other countries!

 The internet can be a wonderful thing when on a gap year, as it means you can keep in touch with loved ones back home, and more importantly they know where you are and where you plan on going next.
 If you are sticking to an itinerary make sure someone at home has a copy too, or if you are throwing caution to the wind drop them an email a day before you depart to your next location.
-To ensure you can keep in touch on the move, pack one of our handy power banks in your backpack!
+To ensure you can keep in touch on the move, pack a handy power bank in your backpack!